BioBoost/course-linux-essentials/docs/06_ownership_and_permissions/README.md

 * Write
   * For a normal file, write permission allows a user to modify and delete the file.
-  * For a directory, write permission allows a user to delete the directory, modify its contents (create, delete, and rename files in it), and modify the contents of files that the user can read.
+  * For a directory, write permission allows a user to delete the directory or modify its contents (create, delete, and rename files in it).

 * Execute
   * For a normal file, execute permission allows a user to execute a file (the user must also have read permission).
 As such, execute permissions must be set for executable programs and shell scripts before a user can run them.